cdisc-org/cdisc-rules-engine/README.md

   -ft, --filetype TEXT            File extension to filter datasets.
 Has higher priority than --dataset-path parameter.
   -vcp, --variables-csv-path      Path to variables.csv.
 Used when multiple dataset paths are provided and refer to different folders.
                                     Not required if variables.txt exists in all -dp directories.
-                                    VARIABLES_CSV environment variable can be used to pass value.
   -tcp, --tables-csv-path         Path to tables.csv.
 Required when multiple dataset paths are provided and refer to different folders.
-                                    TABLES_CSV environment variable can be used to pass value --help                          Show this message and exit.
+  --help                          Show this message and exit.
 ```